Team-Over-Zero/UML-Diagrammer/Changlog.md

  - User registration with a new username and password.
  - More tests for the backend, webserver, and UI.
  - Minor refactoring of the factory classes to work with ActiveJDBC.
- - Full connection of app UI and web UI to communiate with the backend to allow for saving, loading, and sharing of pages.
+ - Full connection of app UI and web UI to communicate with the backend to allow for saving, loading, and sharing of pages.
  - Unhappy path testing.

 ## [0.3.0] - 2022-04-10